-Jesus had no advantage over us in being sinless.
-He fought the enemy in the same nature and by the same spiritual weapons that are available to us “Behold, I give unto you power to tread on serpents and scorpions, and over all the power of the enemy: and nothing shall by any means hurt you” (Luke 10:19).
-If He had any advantage over other men it was simply that His inherent human nature was never polluted by personal indulgence in sin.
+Jesus had no advantage over people in being without sin.
+He fought the devil in the same nature and by the same spiritual weapons that God has given all “Behold, I give unto you power to tread on serpents and scorpions, and over all the power of the enemy: and nothing shall by any means hurt you” (Luke 10:19).
+If He had any advantage over people it was simply that His inherent human nature was never polluted by personal sin.

-The weapons of the Christian are made available to all through the ministry of angels (2 Cor.
+The weapons of the battle with sin are available to all Christians through the ministry of angels (2 Cor.
 1:12; Eph.
 6:10–20).
 These weapons include truth as set forth in the Word of God (Heb.
 4:12), and the imparted power of Christ and the Holy Spirit (1 Cor.
 2:4).
-God calls men to this conflict, equips them for battle, and assures them of victory.
-He supplies man with all the power (2 Cor.
+God calls His children to this war, equips them for battle, and assures them of victory.
+He supplies man with all the power to overcome (2 Cor.
 2:14).

 God promised the believers to be “more than conquerors through him” (Romans 8:37).
 His sinless experience in the flesh is a guarantee that any of us may have the same victory if we will depend upon the Father as He did “I can do all things through him who strengthens me” (Philippians 4:13).